Healthdirect Free Australian health advice you can count on.

 What is GORD?

-Gastro-oesophageal reflux disease (GORD) occurs when stomach acid leaks from the stomach and moves up into the oesophagus (food pipe).
-This is also known as ‘reflux’.
+Gastro-oesophageal reflux disease (GORD) happens when stomach acid leaks from your stomach and moves up into your oesophagus (food pipe).
+This is also known as ‘reflux’ or ‘acid reflux’.

-Almost everyone has heartburn caused by acid reflux from time to time.
-It is considered GORD when it happens more than twice a week.
-It can eventually lead to more serious health problems and impact wellbeing and quality of life.
+Almost everyone gets heartburn due to acid reflux from time to time.
+GORD is when reflux occurs more than twice a week.
+It can eventually lead to more serious health problems and impact your wellbeing and quality of life.

 What are the symptoms of GORD?